 The tally of European corporate issuers rated 'CCC+' or lower dropped to 52 as of June 30, 2022, from 59 as of March 31, though the number of downgrades to the 'CCC' rating category rose to five in the quarter.

 As the global credit markets move from crisis to recovery, we want to ensure you have access to the insights and forecasts you need.
 Subscribe to our fortnightly update which shares a curated list of the best thematic articles and topics from across S&P Global Ratings.
 Including podcasts, videos and upcoming webinars and events.Subscribe to our newsletter

-Global Sustainable Bond Issuance To Surpass $1.5 Trillion In 2022
+Global Sustainable Bond Issuance: Likely To Fall In 2022